ajnirp/lsystem/README.md

 ### About

 Messing around with L-systems.
-A lot of the code was taken from my [iterative Koch curve implementation](https://github.com/ajnirp/koch).
+A lot of the rendering code was taken from my [iterative Koch curve implementation](https://github.com/ajnirp/koch).

 ### Build